Alternate History: Up to Issue #21, the comic is set in the year 200X like the first game. The comic began in 2011.

 Technical Pacifist: Mega Man utterly despises fighting and tries his hardest to avoid it, but is perfectly willing to fight if need be (like if a Robot Master is threatening innocent people).

-Dr. Light has these programed into his robots, with a slight twist.
+Dr. Light has these programmed into his robots, with a slight twist.
 It's apparently acceptable for robots to attack humans if it's to save others.
 When the Emerald-Spears start attacking people along with the robots, that allows Mega Man and the others to start fighting back.

 Slightly lampshaded when Elec Man says he actually wants Dr. Wily's programming back because it would let him attack the Emerald-Spears.
 He's a three laws compliant robot wishing he wasn't.